filecoin-project/venus/README.md

 > git submodule update --init
 ```

-Later, when the head of the `go-proofs` `master` branch changes, you may want to update `go-filecoin` to use these changes:
+Later, when the head of the `rust-proofs` `master` branch changes, you may want to update `go-filecoin` to use these changes:

 ```sh
 > git submodule update --remote
 ```

-Note that updating the `go-proofs` submodule in this way will require a commit to `go-filecoin` (changing the submodule hash).
+Note that updating the `rust-proofs` submodule in this way will require a commit to `go-filecoin` (changing the submodule hash).

 ### Testing